Sileo/DeveloperDocumentation/_docs/native-depictions.md

 | `autoplay` | Boolean (whitelisted)                | Enables auto-play for the video. | No
 | `showPlaybackControls` | Boolean (whitelisted)    | Hides the controls if auto-play is enabled. | No

+*Note: Only whitelisted repositories can use auto-play functionality.
+Please contact the Sileo team for inquiries.*

 #### Images